rep00c/download-etherscan-code-for-truffle/README.md

 Copying code snippets from etherscan's code page into the workspace is a hassle, so I wrote this little tool.

+It can expand flattened file, saving it as multiple files.

 ## How

 Fill in your etherscan api key in config.py